EmmanuelOwusu/EmmanuelOwusu.github.io/_teaching/2015-spring-teaching-2.md

 Heading
 ======
-I was loved by both collegue teachers and students for my great teaching skills and pernonality.
+I was loved by both my collegue teachers and students for my great teaching skills and pernonality.